hiramusarrat8-beep/auditory-mask-generator-tpo/README.md

-# Auditory Mask Generator – TPO Edition
+# Auditory Mask Generator – NeuroFUS Edition
 > Developed by Hira Musarrat and Dr. Benjamin Kop

 > [!WARNING]
 > This software is intended for research use only and should be operated only by trained users following institutional ultrasound safety guidelines.
 This software governed by an [End User License Agreement](EULA.md).

-A PyQt6-based auditory masking GUI designed for transcranial ultrasound stimulation (TUS) experiments, supporting customizable masking paradigms and optional TPO-compatible stimulation workflow integration.
+A PyQt6-based auditory masking GUI designed for transcranial ultrasound stimulation (TUS) experiments, supporting customizable masking paradigms and optional NeuroFUS-compatible stimulation workflow integration.

 This version extends the standalone auditory mask generator by integrating:
-- NeuroFUS SDK communication
+- NeuroFUS system control
-- TPO-compatible workflow support
+- NeuroFUS-compatible workflow support
-- Ultrasound parameter synchronization
+- Ultrasound parameter synchronization with auditory stimuli
 - Combined TUS + auditory masking execution modes

 ---